rb-isaacson/TestNinja/README.md

 # TestNinja
-Unit Testing for C# Developers
+##Unit Testing for C# Developers

+### Writing Unit Tests for the Reservation Class Method CanBeCancelledBy

 The name of the project is TestNinja, so create a project for the unit tests using the convention of TestNinja.UnitTests because you want to keep the UnitTests separate from the integration tests.
 The unit tests run fast and the integration tests tend to run slower.